Tonycodesnow/Tonycodesnow/README.md

 - 🌱 I’m currently learning everything
 - 👯 I'm looking to collaborate with other creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- 📫 favorite quote
-- The light bulb was an invention that took 1,000 steps."
-Edison
+- 📫 Favorite quote - "The light bulb was an invention that took 1,000 steps." -Edison

 <br />